CompEvoMetu/adna_tools/README.md

    IMPORTANT REMINDER:

    The filtered files are stored in the directory where the script is launched.
-   If different parameters are needed, you should update the script accordingly 1000G files directory should be set in the filter_id.sh as well as the bcftools path manually
+   If different parameters are needed, you should update the script accordingly.
+   1000G files directory should be set in the filter_id.sh as well as the bcftools path manually.

    • source: variable for the 1000G dataset location.
    • cmd: variable for the bcftools command.